Receive Aid

 Authorize direct deposit

-Complete the Direct Deposit Authorization form, which allows financial aid, scholarships, and other credit balances to be electronically deposited into your bank account.
+Setup Direct Deposit, which allows financial aid, scholarships, and other credit balances to be electronically deposited into your bank account.
 KU Student Accounts & Receivables requires direct deposit for student account refunds on the Lawrence and Edwards campuses.
-You may complete the form on Enroll & Pay (Student Center > Finances > Set Up Direct Deposit).
-Parents may also complete the Direct Deposit Authorization form for PLUS loans at sar.ku.edu/direct-deposit.
+You may setup Direct Deposit on Enroll & Pay (Student Center > Finances > Set Up Direct Deposit).

 Receive a financial aid refund